 I don’t have much money or assets in my possession.
 So why should I write a Will?

-Ernest: On the country to this believe, it is actually more important for people who think they have little savings or no assets to write their Will.
+Ernest: On the country to this belief, it is actually more important for people who think they have little savings or no assets to write their Will.
 In the event that you pass away and do not have a one, your family would have to go through a range of legal procedures according to the that is time consuming and costly, to ascertain you are the relative of the deceased.
 This will incur legal and other miscellaneous fees.
 For example, there are fees charged by the Public Trustee for the administration of un-nominated CPF monies.

 Furthermore, it will be long process before the relevant banks and organisations approve.
 Some of my clients have given up and decided to leave the money frozen in the deceased bank account as it takes up to much of effort and money.

 Who can be my witnesses for my Will?